kokifish/kokifish/README.md

 <a href="https://github.com/kokifish"><img src="https://badges.pufler.dev/visits/kokifish/kokifish"></a>
 </p>

 koki? cookie? no, kōki desu.
-Care killed the cat, not fish, so I will stay interested in the curious.
+Care killed the cat, not the fish, so I will stay interested in the curious.

 Master's student at the Sun Yat-sen University.
 I'm working on my thesis on P2P Networks and Deep Graph Neural Networks.
 I'm a CTF enthusiast and love binary security.👨‍💻